Instagram’s redesign has a dark side

 Losing personal connections

 Recent research has shown that people share less and less personal information on Facebook, which has had its Marketplace feature since 2016, and use platforms like Instagram to engage in more personal, intimate discourse.
 This is due in part to site features and whom people are connected to on each platform.
-By moving away from a focus on people and their connections, and by commodifying and potentially manipulating users to purchase items on the platform, Instagram could go down the road that Facebook did – fewer personal connections and less personal, meaningful content.
+By moving away from a focus on people and their connections, and by commodifying and potentially manipulating users to purchase items on the platform, Instagram could go down the road that Facebook did–fewer personal connections and less personal, meaningful content.

 Instagram’s website states that it is “bringing you closer to the people and things you love.”
 But people and things are different phenomena, and the ways people feel closer to each other are different from the ways they are drawn to things, businesses, and brands.
 By wanting to do both, or perhaps by using the former to benefit the latter, the company may be missing the mark on how to bring people closer together.